 Showing compliance with the CDPH Standard Method will fulfil indoor air emissions criteria of:

 - Indoor Advantage Gold™ certification

 - FloorScore label for low emission resilient and hard floorings

 Testing and evaluation

 Emission chamber tests are performed for VOCs and aldehydes after a 10 days storage period, after (in total) 11, 12 and 14 days.
 Test results are calculated for two reference rooms: A school class room and an open-plan office room, with defined temperature, relative humidity and ventilation.

 The resulting air concentrations then are rated against 35 Chronic Reference Exposure Levels (CRELs) published by the California Office of Environmental Health Hazard Assessment.
-Assuming that other products in an office or classroom may be additional sources of VOCs, CDPH Section 01350 compliance requires any products not to exceed one-half of the allowable concentration limits.
+Assuming that other products in an office or classroom may be additional sources of VOCs, compliance with CDPH Standard Method requires any products not to exceed one-half of the allowable concentration limits.
 For a comparison of these CREL values with European limit values for VOC, please click here.
 In reality only some 20 of the VOCs with assigned CREL can be imagined as being emitted from construction products or furniture.